gov-cy/staging-govcy-design-system-docs/src/components/error_summary.md

 ## Accessibility
 Make sure:
-- you link the error summary to each answer
+- you link the error summary to where the user can correct the error
-- you use the [error message component](../error_message) as well
+- you use the [error message component](../error_message) on validation errors
-- you move the focus to the error summary title
+- when showing the error summary, to use [linking to an element on the same page](../../styles/typography/#linking-to-an-element-on-the-same-page) to move keyboard focus to the error summary heading.